ModdedMinecraftClub/polychat2/README.md

 ### In-game commands
 All in-game commands take the form `<command prefix><command name> <client prefix> <arguments>`.
 For simplicity, it will be assumed that your command prefix is the default of `!` and your client prefix is `MC`.
 Note that you may also use `<ALL>` in place of a client prefix to run the command on all clients.
 * `!exec`: Executes in-game Minecraft command on the first client prefix specified.
 Example: `!exec MC give Steve diamond 10`
+* `!restart`: Runs `/stop` on the client specified.
+(The name "restart" assumes the server auto-restarts upon being stopped).
 * `!tps`: Executes `/forge tps` on client by default.
 Example: `!tps MC`

 For in game commands, if you wish to override the default effect of a command you can use the `overrides` section of client config to do so.
 Example snippet of client config to replace the default `/forge tps` command with `/tps`¹: